gurditsingh/hydeout/_posts/test.md

  - It is a subset off events based on a time interval, so over a period of time you will have multiple windows.
  - The number of events may differ in a window.
- - you can use any time stamp to define this interval
+ - We can use any timestamp to define this interval (like event time, ingestion time, processing time).
+ - Once you have events in the window, you can apply operations (like count, sum, max, min etc.)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjQxMDIxNDYsNzk5NzM5MTcyLC0yMz
-QzODk0MCwtMjA4Mjk1MzI0MCw4OTMxOTA4MjksLTE5NjQyNTc1
-MTksLTE3MjAzMzQ5NTksLTEwNTY2NzIxOTIsMTQyMDc5ODU2MS
-w4NTczNDUzNDIsMzk5Mzg0MzYsMTk2NjQwMjc3NiwxODYzODg4
-OTk3LDc1MjIxMDM3NSwtMjk5NjYxMjY5LC0xNTIyMzQxMjg3LC
-00NzQ0NjcxMjEsODU4NjIwNDY0LDc4NzEyNzI1MSwtMTg0NzY5
-NjM3N119
+eyJoaXN0b3J5IjpbNDQ5NzQyOCw3OTk3MzkxNzIsLTIzNDM4OT
+QwLC0yMDgyOTUzMjQwLDg5MzE5MDgyOSwtMTk2NDI1NzUxOSwt
+MTcyMDMzNDk1OSwtMTA1NjY3MjE5MiwxNDIwNzk4NTYxLDg1Nz
+M0NTM0MiwzOTkzODQzNiwxOTY2NDAyNzc2LDE4NjM4ODg5OTcs
+NzUyMjEwMzc1LC0yOTk2NjEyNjksLTE1MjIzNDEyODcsLTQ3ND
+Q2NzEyMSw4NTg2MjA0NjQsNzg3MTI3MjUxLC0xODQ3Njk2Mzc3
+XX0=
 -->